 As soil dries out, water becomes increasingly difficult for trees to remove, which can eventually cause water stress.
 Tree health and yield will suffer if the soil is allowed to get too dry.
 To provide adequate water for flowering, fruit set, and vegetative growth, maximum soil water depletion should not exceed 25% to 33% of available water from February to June.
 Once the rainy season starts, the maximum depletion can be increased to 50% to 66%.
 This additional allowable depletion increases the capacity of the soil to hold rainfall without leaching nutrients or any applied chemicals.
 The same depletion in the fall and winter months will save water without reduction in yield.
 The soil water depletion of the available soil water is calculated as the difference between moisture contents at field capacity and permanent wilting point.
-Field capacity is the water content at which the initial rapid gravity drainage ceases or becomes negligible, considered as 10 cb for sandy soils.
-The permanent wilting point is considered the soil water content at 15 bar.
+Field capacity is the water content at which the initial rapid gravity drainage ceases or becomes negligible, considered as 10 centibar for sandy soils.
+The permanent wilting point is considered the soil water content at 15 bar (or 1500 centibar; a higher number means drier soil condition).

 - 1. This document is CPG12, one of a series of the Agronomy Department, UF/IFAS Extension.
 Original publication date January 2019.
-Revised March 2020.
+Revised April 2021.
 Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
-Davie M. Kadyampakeni, assistant professor, Department of Soil and Water Sciences, UF/IFAS Citrus Research and Education Center; Kelly T. Morgan, professor, Department of Soil and Water Sciences, UF/IFAS Southwest Florida REC; Mongi Zekri, citrus Extension agent, UF/IFAS Extension Hendry County; Rhuanito S. Ferrarezi, assistant professor, Horticultural Sciences Department, UF/IFAS Indian River REC; Arnold W. Schumann, professor, Department of Soil and Water Sciences, UF/IFAS Citrus REC; and Thomas A. Obreza, professor, senior associate dean for Extension, and associate director, Department of Soil and Water Sciences; UF/IFAS Extension, Gainesville, FL 32611.
+Davie M. Kadyampakeni, assistant professor, Department of Soil and Water Sciences, UF/IFAS Citrus Research and Education Center; Kelly T. Morgan, professor, Department of Soil and Water Sciences, UF/IFAS Southwest Florida REC; Mongi Zekri, citrus Extension agent, UF/IFAS Extension Hendry County; Rhuanito S. Ferrarezi, assistant professor, Horticultural Sciences Department, UF/IFAS Indian River REC; Arnold W. Schumann, professor, Department of Soil and Water Sciences, UF/IFAS Citrus REC; Sandra Guzman, assistant professor, Department of Agricultural and Biological Engineering, UF/IFAS Indian River REC; and Thomas A. Obreza, professor, senior associate dean for Extension, and associate director, Department of Soil and Water Sciences; UF/IFAS Extension, Gainesville, FL 32611.

 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
 For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.
 U.S. Department of Agriculture, UF/IFAS Extension Service, University of Florida, IFAS, Florida A & M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
 Nick T. Place, dean for UF/IFAS Extension.